How does the international financial system systematically disadvantage the poor of the world to the advantage of the rich?

 Citizens for Financial Justice is part funded by the European Union’s DEAR programme (Development Education and Awareness Raising).

-The Catch Them If You Can project is produced with the financial support of the European Union.
+The Catch Them If You Can project is produced with the financial support of the European Union and Irish Aid.
 It is the sole responsibility of 80:20 Educating and Acting for a Better World and does not necessarily reflect the views of the European Union.

 - featured photo: shiny by Laurence Edmondson (via Flickr CC-BY-ND)